top of page

 – Richard Feynman

-Our reseach focuses on understanding how tumors evade recognition by the immune system.
+Our research focuses on understanding how tumors evade recognition by the immune system.
 Tumors secrete an arsenal of inhibitory factors that allow them to "hide in plain sight" in the face of a mounting immune response.
 One of our primary strategies is to visualize, on the molecular level, how these immunosuppresive proteins inactivate T cells in the tumor microenvironment.
 This structural information then provides us with high-resolution blueprints that can be used to guide the engineering of potent immunotherapy drugs.
 To accomplish these goals, our team uses a multidisciplinary approach that incorporates directed evolution, computational modeling, structural biology (x-ray crystallography and cryoEM), and cellular signaling assays.

 Ongoing projects include: